 However, the enthusiasm of the port operators was short-lived as container volume fell well short of expectations.
-As reported by the port operators, actual container throughput was 28 percent of total capacity in 2010 and only 12.9 percent in the first 8 months of 2011.
-In May and June 2011, four shipping line services (out the original 16) were canceled due to insufficient demand.
-In The ports are currently forced to engage in destructive pricing to survive, particularly in a context of slow growth in world and regional trade.
+As reported by the port operators, actual container throughput was 28 percent of total capacity in 2010 and only 12.9 percent in the first 8 months of 2011.18 In May and June 2011, four shipping line services (out the original 16) were canceled due to insufficient demand.19 The ports are currently forced to engage in destructive pricing to survive, particularly in a context of slow growth in world and regional trade.
 Remarkably, the same state-linked entities that have invested in Cai Mep - Thi Vai continue to operate ports in HCMC itself, which is major cause of overcapacity in the new port system.
 Facing excess capacity, the container terminals are competing aggressively to keep customers.
-As reported by the Vietnam Port Association (VPA), the operators are pricing their services so low that they are unable to cover costs.
-To generate revenue, some of the container terminals even used their under-utilized container terminals for general cargo handling and cruise ship docking.
-In the port operators are pricing their terminals even used their under-utilized container terminals for general cargo handling and cruise ship docking.
+As reported by the Vietnam Port Association (VPA), the operators are pricing their services so low that they are unable to cover costs.20 To generate revenue, some of the container terminals even used their under-utilized container terminals for general cargo handling and cruise ship docking.21